aws/aws-cdk/packages/@aws-cdk/aws-synthetics-alpha/README.md

     handler: 'index.handler',
     code: synthetics.Code.fromInline('/* Synthetics handler code'), }),
-  autoDeleteLambda: true,
+  cleanup: synthetics.Cleanup.LAMBDA,
   runtime: synthetics.Runtime.SYNTHETICS_NODEJS_PUPPETEER_4_0,
 });
 ```

-Setting `autoDeleteLambda: true` will take care of cleaning up Lambda functions on deletion,
+> Note: To properly clean up your canary on deletion, you still have to manually delete other resources
-but you still have to manually delete other resources like S3 buckets and CloudWatch logs.
+> like S3 buckets and CloudWatch logs.

 ### Configuring the Canary Script